 Disclaimer.
 This story is crude and disgusting.
 But I just report the facts.

 Where many attorneys feel they are “too good” to work on the less “sexy” cases like slip and fall matters, I have a confession: They are not beneath me and I love them.
+This is where lawyers like diamondlawbc.ca are contacted to deal with cases like this too.

 99% of the time, slip and fall cases don’t involve sad things like death or catastrophic injuries.
 The person falls down, goes boom, gets back up, hires an attorney three days later, and starts treating with a chiropractor for “soft tissue injuries.”
+However, sometimes they can be more serious, which is why if you have experienced something similar to this, then it might be a good idea to get a lawyer involved (you could always use someone like this slip and fall lawyer Houston).

 Absent complicated health issues or outrageously high medical bills, slip and fall cases usually aren’t stressful and are a nice respite from the fatality, traumatic brain injury cases, or child molestation cases that are also found in my assignment list.